Adam-Color/AppUsageGUI/README.md

 ## Usage

-1. Run the application via the terminal:
+1. Run the application via the terminal, with the terminal open in the AppUsageGUI directory:
     ```sh
     python src/main.py
     ```